|Entrant||HILL+KNOWLTON STRATEGIES Dubai, UNITED ARAB EMIRATES|

 5. Winner Wednesdays, celebrating a winner each week to maintain the hype and excitement.

 The campaign and promotion focused majorly on the KSA market with support to wider GCC countries, Egypt, and Iraq.

 So far, the campaign has reached over 13 million people across our key markets and engagement reached almost 3 million.
 In the first 3 weeks, Honor received more than 254 user generated videos across Twitter, Facebook, and Instagram.
 We are seeing videos from Saudi youth studying and residing abroad, across Canada, London and the US.
 We are receiving videos from Egypt, Iraq and Sudan.
 The two footballer posts on our channels generated more than 135K organic video views and 900 Twitter engagements, spiking the Honor 7X mentions to reach 8.4K in the first 3 weeks.
 The #Honor7XChallenge received more than 2 million impressions in publicity with online PR coverage across newspapers in Saudi, the UAE and Egypt.
 SOV on Google trends increased against our competitors and brand mentions have spiked with over 3.8K mentions.

 More importantly, we gave young Saudi’s a platform to express themselves through their main passion -

-The Arab world entered 2018 with much anticipation for the World Cup, with four Arab nations competing this year.
-It was the perfect event and moment to tie a brand to, and working with the player who scored the qualifying goal for the Saudi National Team was Honor’s strategy to appeal to the Saudi market.
-The football-focused campaign was more than a product promotion as Honor inspired fans with top-quality videos, featuring some of their favorite football heroes, enticing them with a chance to support their national team at the World Cup, by doing what they love – football.
+The Arab world went into 2018 with big smiles and much anticipation for the World Cup, with four Arab nations competing in Russia later this year.
+It was the perfect event and moment to tie a brand to, and working with the football player who scored the qualifying goal for the Saudi National Team was Honor’s strategy to appeal to the Saudi market.
+The campaign was more than a product promotion, it’s all about entertainment and local pride.

 Social Media URL